Cyclic Quantum Annealing: Searching for Deep Low-Energy States in 5000-Qubit Spin Glass: Discussion

 \section{Discussion}

 Cyclic quantum annealing can explore the structure of low-energy states in spin-glass systems.
-It follows the same approach as outlined in Section \ref{section:explore} for data acquisition.
+It follows the same approach as above for data acquisition.
 Cyclic annealing of a single cycle is performed with a variety of annealing parameters $b_x$, while maintaining $b_z$ at a constant value of 0.03.
 The reference state is chosen as a fixed low-energy state.
 In the analysis, each final state is compared to the reference state to identify flipped spins.
-These flipped spins are classified into clusters based on their connectivity via nonzero $J_{ij}$ couplings.
-A flipped spin $i$ is considered part of a cluster if it is connected to another flipped spin $j$ in the cluster by a non-zero coefficient $J_{ij}$.
+These flipped spins are classified into clusters based on their connectivity via non-zero $J_{ij}$ couplings.
+A flipped spin $i$ is considered part of a cluster if it is connected to another flipped spin $j$ in the cluster by a nonzero coefficient $J_{ij}$.

 This analysis reveals a tendency for flipped spins to aggregate into clusters.
-Fig.~\ref{fig:cluster_visual} illustrates clusters for a typical low-energy state, showing the distribution and structure of all flipped clusters.
+Fig.~\ref{fig:cluster_visual} illustrates the clusters for a typical low-energy state, showing the distribution and structure of all the flipped clusters.
 The size of a cluster is determined by the number of flipped spins it contains.
 The energy difference $\Delta E$ represents the contribution of a particular cluster $C$ of a state $\{s_i\}$ to the overall energy difference relative to the reference state $\{s_i^r\}$,

 where $N_i$ is the set of all nearest neighbor spins of $s_i$.